- Elgar original reference

 Chapter 13: The Judiciary

-Gary M. Anderson 1 Introduction A cursory examination of the judiciary might lead one reasonably to conclude that the legal rulings rendered by judges are essentially unaffected by outside inﬂuences.
+13 The judiciary Gary M. Anderson 1 Introduction A cursory examination of the judiciary might lead one reasonably to conclude that the legal rulings rendered by judges are essentially unaffected by outside inﬂuences.
 This relative independence of the judiciary is usually assumed to derive from the institutional insulation of sitting judges from those interested parties who may be signiﬁcantly impacted by their rulings.
 For example, laws against bribery and corruption are strict and zealously enforced.
 At the federal level, judges are granted lifetime tenure, albeit subject to the sanction of impeachment in extreme cases; at the state level, judges typically serve for more limited periods but generally enjoy high security of ofﬁce.
 Therefore, judges seemingly are well protected against political threats designed to inﬂuence their decisions in favor of particular interested parties.
 The independence of the judiciary is sometimes portrayed as necessary to ensure that this branch of government functions as an effective counterweight to the legislative and executive branches.
 Many scholars have defended the ‘independence’ of the judiciary on normative grounds, arguing that the welfare of society is thereby enhanced (see Buchanan 1977).
 According to this view, the role of the judiciary is to protect society from unconstitutional actions by the other branches, the judges being motivated to behave in this way by their concern for the public interest.
-Consistent with this view, the independent judiciary might be regarded as an agent representing the interests of groups which would otherwise be unrepresented (or underrepresented) in other political forums....
+Consistent with this view, the independent judiciary might be regarded as an agent representing the interests of groups which would otherwise be unrepresented (or underrepresented) in...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.